MuhammadMouostafa/object-oriented-programming/11-polymorphism.md

 ## 1. Compile-Time Polymorphism

-This form of polymorphism is resolved during compilation.
+This form of polymorphism is resolved at **compile-time**.
 It includes:

-### Function Overloading
+### 🔄 Function Overloading

-Using the same function name with different parameters.
+Multiple functions with the same name but different parameter types or counts.

 ```cpp
 void print(int i) { std::cout << "Printing int: " << i << std::endl; }